This site requires a more recent version of Adobe Flash Player to function properly.

 Lack of approval for Biosimilars by FDA

-At present the Food & Drug Administration (FDA) does not have a process to grant approvals for Biosimilars.
-Though it is difficult to predict when such a process would be initiated, the potential impacts would be severe for any big pharmaceutical firm, as it would likely result in a drastic reduction in Biologic pricing.
+At present the Food & Drug Administration (FDA) does not have a strong process to grant approvals for Biosimilars.
+Though it is difficult to predict when such a process would be initiated, the potential impacts would be severe for any big pharmaceutical firm, as it would likely result in reduction in Biologic pricing.

 Loss of patents

 Several blockbuster drugs lost their patent by the end of 2013.
 These branded drugs are set to lose over $100 billion in revenues in the next few years and thus pharmaceutical firms will need to develop new drugs to offset these losses.

 Global healthcare reforms

 Governments around the world have been undertaking significant healthcare reform programs.
 Some of these programs could effectively cap drug pricing with rebates and other mechanisms.

 How do we get the historical numbers for this chart?